wp-plugins/quick-featured-images/README.txt

 == Description ==

 Quick Featured Images sets, replaces and removes featured images for posts, pages and custom post types in one go and saves your time.
 You can run it over all posts or narrow down to posts by using flexible filters.

+You will find the plugin under 'Media' => 'Quick Featured Images' and in the media library at each image as a new action link 'Bulk set as featured image'.

 = Main actions =